pradeepitm12/internal-http/README.md

       {"account_id":2,"balance":"650"}
       ```
 - **POST : /withdraw**
-  - this endoint helps you to withdraw amount from an account
+  - this endpoint helps you to withdraw amount from an account
-  - with resposne of account and amount
+  - with response of account and amount

     ```azure
     curl -X POST http://localhost:8080/withdraw \